 Exhibits feature information about Harriet’s childhood and young adulthood, living and laboring under slavery here in Dorchester County and neighboring Caroline County.
 The center immerses visitors in the secret networks of the Underground Railroad and Harriet’s own daring rescue missions.
 Exhibits also feature Harriet’s actions during the Civil War, and her later years as a suffragist, civil rights worker and humanitarian.
 The landscapes in the vicinity of the park have changed little since Harriet’s childhood, when she lived, worked and traveled similar environs.

 The Tubman Visitor Center opened to the public in March 2017.
-As of May 2021, the center is open 10am-4pm, Thursday through Sunday.
+As of September 2021, the center is open 10am-4pm, Tuesday through Sunday.
 No reservations needed.
 Admission is free, but donations are welcome.
-Read more about the Harriet Tubman experience during the pandemic.

 From Annapolis and points north: